Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Webb Blackburn's Story

-Wiley Webb Blackburn (known as Webb) was born on July 30, 1895, in Ashe County.
+Wiley Webb Blackburn (known as Webb) was born in July 1895 in Ashe County.
 His parents were Roby and Susan Blackburn who made their living as farmers.
 He had two brothers and four sisters, none of whom served in the military.

 When he was twenty-two years old, Webb served in the United States Army during World War I. He served from August 19, 1917, to August 7, 1919, in the 120th Infantry, and his highest rank was corporal.

 In a war largely remembered for its trench warfare, Webb experienced the horrors of this form of fighting firsthand.
 Richard Blackburn, Webb’s son, recalls his father discussing life in the trenches.
 Webb was in the trenches full-time.
 Soldiers rotated through three trenches where they had to wade through knee-deep mud.
 It was always a relief to finish their shift in the front trench because soldiers were then able to take a turn in the third trench, where they could get a little rest and food.
 However, even in the third trench, Webb talked about how hard sleep was to come by.
 There was also very little food, and the food they did receive was terrible.
 But the worst part of living in the trenches was being surrounded by death.
 Everywhere Webb looked, soldiers were dying.

 Webb spent most of his time in the Army in France.
 While in France, Webb was wounded in the Battle of St. Quentin.
 He suffered exposure to chlorine gas and was awarded a Purple Heart medal for his sacrifice.